Irfan805/Connect-RStudio-with-Github/Connect RStudio Github.md

 `edit_r_environ()`

-Once use run this code you'll notice that, there is new script opened autimatically named *.Renviron*.
+Once use run this code you'll notice that, there is new script opened autimatically named *".Renviron"*.
 You need to paste you access token(get in step 1) here with a object name, say **github_path = "au%%%%%%%%%%%%%%%%%%%"**.

-Save the *.Renviron* script and close it.
+Save the *".Renviron"* script and close it.
 ![](P5.png)

 **Note:** You need to restart you R session to implement the effect of your access token.
 You can do oit with the following steps-

 **RStudio** > **Session** > **Restart R**

 Now using the library *"usethis"* you can connect your project with github just running this code in your console